January 2, 2025

 Criterion A examines how unique, focused, intelligent, and analytical you’re when using techniques learned in the course and outside the classroom.

-To score a 6 for focus and method:
+To do well on focus and method:

-- Develop a clear, focused research question.
+• Develop a clear, focused research question and use secondary sources for research.

 Criteria B: Knowledge and Understanding

-As you explain business trends linked to your research topic, ensure your ideas follow an analytical process while remaining grounded in the case you’re exploring.
+• Ensure your ideas follow an analytical process while remaining grounded in the case you’re exploring.

 Criteria C: Critical Thinking

-To score high on this criterion, show a unique application of business concepts, technique, theories, and methods to analyze the problem under investigation.
+Here’s where you have to show a unique application of business concepts, technique, theories, and methods to analyze the problem under investigation.

-Criterion D: Presentation
+Criterion D: Presentations

 Criterion E: Engagement

-Avoid using a third-person perspective because doing so will earn you few points.
+• Avoid using a third-person perspective because doing so will earn you few points.

 The following are the grade descriptors used for IB Business Management Extended Essay: